FAQ's About St. Luke

 A. Typically, our students do quite well in high school.
 On standardized tests, our students average over 2 years above the national norm.
 On the average, our class composite achievement scores rank at the 80th percentile.

 Q. My child plays an instrument.
-What opportunities are there for her to excel musically at St. Luke?
+What opportunities are there for my child to excel musically at St. Luke?

 A. There are outstanding opportunities for your child’s music education.
 Regardless of which instrument your child plays, instrumental lessons are available.
 In addition to instrumental lessons, band, chorus, and handbell choir are also options for your child to explore.